AHarris38126/Styling-Clothing-Itemss/README.md

   - Space the clothing items evenly across the screen.
     - Change the container elements for the clothing items into flexboxes and set the content to be centered
       - Configure [the stylesheet](./index.css) to apply a 3% margin on the left-side and right-side of all elements with the .item class

+**Part 3: Center the item descriptions and category headers**
+  - Center the category headers of Shirts, Pants and Shoes to the middle of the page.
+    - Configure [the stylesheet](./index.css) to center all text within the elements containing the headers for the categories.
+      - Create a style-block in the stylesheet ([index.css](./index.css)) that targets all the elements containing the headers for the categories and set the value of the 'text-align' property to be 'center'

+  - Center the item descriptions for each of the clothing items.
+DO NOT USE INLINE CSS
+    - You got this! 😊 (Hint: Consider adding a class definition to the HTML elements that contain the text for the descriptions)

+**Part 4: Add padding to the item containers, Round the borders of item containers**
+  - Add some internal padding to all the elements that contain the item image and description
+    - Configure [the stylesheet](./index.css) to apply a 10px padding to all of the elements with the .item class

+  - Round the corners of the borders for the item containers
+    - Configure [the stylesheet](./index.css) to apply a border-radius of 12px to all of the elements with the .item class